sean-atkinson/sean-atkinson/README.md

 * ⚡ A little about yours truly:
   * Toronto is home.
   * The furthest city from Toronto in the world?
 That’s where my wife was born.
-  * I'm a Liverpool FC supporter
+  * I'm a Liverpool FC supporter.
-  * I love Formula 1
+  * I love Formula 1.
-  * I'm a runner
+  * I'm a runner.
-  * I think gloomy weather is the best weather
+  * I think gloomy weather is the best weather.
-  * I find great joy in the seemingly illogical and nonsensical
+  * I find great joy in the seemingly illogical and nonsensical.
-  * My two-year-old likes to test my devotion to her on a daily basis by placing herself in increasingly dangerous situations
+  * My two-year-old likes to test my devotion to her on a daily basis by placing herself in increasingly dangerous situations.

 Some of the languages and tools I use:
 <div>